 Another common cybersecurity issue for government entities is unauthorized disclosure, or breaches that result from the disclosure of information that shouldn’t be shared.
 This often comes down to human error.
 For instance, an employee might lose an unencrypted device or email information that’s supposed to be protected.
 However, with the right security precautions, policies and training in place, such risks can be greatly reduced.
 For instance, all devices should be encrypted, and employees should understand policies around transporting and connecting their devices.

-Data breaches, cyberattacks and ransomware attacks happen every day.
+Data breaches, government cyber attacks and ransomware attacks happen every day.
 Learn more about the most recent attacks and scams.

-One reason governmental organizations aren’t prioritizing cybersecurity is that they aren’t held to many direct compliance requirements.
-This compounds on the fact that, typically, it’s difficult for leadership to prioritize and understand their own cybersecurity efforts and the risks they face.
+One reason governmental organizations aren’t prioritizing government cybersecurity issues and challenges is that they aren’t held to many direct federal or national compliance requirements.
+This compounds on the fact that, typically, it’s difficult for leadership to prioritize and understand their own private cybersecurity efforts and the hacking risks they face.

-Forty-eight percent of elected councilors and/or commissioners report they don’t know the extent of the need for cybersecurity measures in the community.
+Forty-eight percent of top elected councilors and/or commissioners share that they don’t know the extent of the need for cybersecurity measures in the community.

 This isn’t to say that leadership doesn’t care, it’s simply that they’re not entirely educated on the matter.
-Their expertise is in running schools and government organizations, rather than cybersecurity.
-However, cybersecurity is a large risk, and risk management is an important part of running any type of operation.
+Their expertise is in running schools and government agencies, rather than cybersecurity.
+However, cybersecurity is a large risk, and targeted risk management is an important part of running any type of operation.

 For many government entities, funding is a significant barrier to implementing mature cybersecurity measures.
 This is particularly true for K-12 school districts, which don’t necessarily have the funding to either prevent or respond to an incident.